Grzetan/3D-Reconstruction-Triangulation/README.md

 Then for every point `Ray` is created.
 Ray is simply a half line in 3D space.
 It starts in the same position as it's camera and it's orientation is orientation of camera adjusted to point's pixel coordinates.
 This ray represent possible 3D positions of this pixel in space.

-For example if our camera is rotated as camera on picture those are rays that will be created for different pixel coordinates (for simplicity camera's image size is `[640, 480]`):
+To get ray's direction `pixel ray` is calculated.
+Here are a few examples of `pixel rays` that will be created for different pixel coordinates (for simplicity camera's image size is `[640, 480]`):

 Pixel coordinates: `[0,0]`: